Lyneham Primary School

 We acknowledge that not all children with disabilities necessarily have special educational needs.
 All our teachers take action however, to ensure that children with disabilities are able to participate as fully as possible in the National Curriculum and statutory assessment arrangements.
 Teachers plan enough time for the satisfactory completion of tasks; plan opportunities where required for the development of skills in practical aspects of the curriculum; identify aspects of programmes of study and attainment targets that may present specific difficulties for children with disabilities.

-We endeavour to ensure that all classrooms are speech and language friendly including use of visual feedback, ‘chunking’ of instructions, use of ’10 second rule’ to allow processing time, pre-teaching of key vocabulary and display of key vocabulary on learning walls, use of sentence starters across the curriculum.
-Small group areas are available in both key stages to provide quiet work areas for 1:1 or small group work.
+• Speech and language friendly, incorporating visual feedback, ‘chunking’ of instructions, the ‘10-second rule’ to allow processing time, pre-teaching and display of key vocabulary, and use of sentence starters across subjects.
+Quiet small group areas are available for focused 1:1 or small group interventions.

 1. What additional support for learning is available for children with SEN?